McSweeney's: Publications

 In addition to a book list of approximately ten titles a year, McSweeney's publishes the quarterly literary journal Timothy McSweeney's Quarterly Concern, the daily-updated humor site McSweeney's Internet Tendency, and Illustoria, an art and storytelling magazine for children aged 6 to 11.
 McSweeney's also published the bimonthly magazine The Believer, the quarterly food journal Lucky Peach, and the sports journal Grantland Quarterly, in association with sports and pop culture website Grantland.

 McSweeney's occasionally runs additional imprints, including the children's book department McSweeney's McMullens, McSweeney's Poetry Series, and the Collins Library, which reprints unusual titles.

 The Organist, a podcast produced by the editors of The Believer and KCRW, launched in 2012.

 A quarterly DVD magazine, Wholphin, ran from 2005 to 2012.

 Authors

 Emerging writers involved with McSweeney's include Rebecca Curtis, Paul Legault, Philipp Meyer, and Wells Tower.
-Other contributors include Chimamanda Ngozi Adichie, Michael Chabon, Stephen King, David Foster Wallace, George Saunders, Michael Ian Black, Nick Hornby, Joyce Carol Oates, Hilton Als, and Rachel Z. Arndt.
+Other contributors include Chimamanda Ngozi Adichie, Michael Chabon, Stephen King, David Foster Wallace, George Saunders, Michael Ian Black, Nick Hornby, Joyce Carol Oates, and Hilton Als.

 McSweeney's has also published the work of musicians, critics and artists including David Byrne and Beck.
 The band One Ring Zero performed at early McSweeney's events in New York and solicited lyric-writing assistance from McSweeney's contributors for their 2004 album, As Smart As We Are.

 McSweeney's was the subject of the They Might Be Giants song "The Ballad of Timothy McSweeney."